alessandrofuda/virtualbox-vagrant-rhel8-lemp-stack-laravel/README.md

 (If there is error with subscription manager (to rhel site), connect directly via ssh into VM and doing direct subscription with:
 `subscription-manager register`  and `subscription-manager attach`.
 Then exit from VM and `vagrant reload --provision`

+Or

-APP_NAME env variable: set directly inside `Vagrant` config file
+Set directly APP_NAME env variable into `Vagrantfile` config file

 <br/>